vituszove/WebDev/README.md

 ```# add uri of your mongodb connection for example```

 ``` "mongoURI": "your mongo connection here"```
+### Install dependencies and run on your local machine

 Install server dependencies
 ```npm install```